Tutorial setup

 Scripting with spack find

-So far, the output we’ve seen from spack find has been for human consumption.
-But you can take advantage of some advanced options of the command to generate machine-readable output suitable for piping to a script.
+The output we’ve seen from spack find has been for human consumption.
+We can take advantage of the command’s advanced features to generate machine-readable output suitable for piping to a script.

 spack find --format

-The main job of spack find is to show the user a bunch of concrete specs that correspond to installed packages.
-By default, we display them with some default attributes, like the @version suffix you’re used to seeing in the output.
+The main function of spack find is to display concrete specs that correspond to installed packages.
+By default, they are shown with default attributes, like the @version suffix.

 $ spack find --format "{name} {version} {hash:10}"